-----------WORK IN PROGRESS------WORK IN PROGRESS------

 ABSTRACT:

-The aim of this artistic research project is to create a VR documentary experience that narrates the story of a time witness from the second world war in Bodø, Norway.
-The project explores questions concerning visual storytelling and ethics in the encounter between the VR-audience, interviewed subjects and the audiovisual spatial design.
-Artistic and qualitative research methods have been employed to explore how different visual modes and contexts alter the experience of narrator and narrative in a media form characterized by its ability to place the viewer in a state of immersion, intimacy, and a sense of presence.
-Theoretically, this study is situated in an artistic landscape connected to media theory, journalism, ethics and visual communication.
-Concepts such as postmemory, media witness ethics, with the so-called risk of improper distance and considerations around the term distant others, are relevant for the reflection associated with the project.
-The study proposes a view on ethics towards VR- storytelling that is opening up a the idea having a spectrum of ethical considerations, based on totally immersive VR-simulations to VR-experiences that is extended screen experiences similar to screen-technology today.
-It is also suggesting a mindset to designing for virtual reality that is more open for utilizing opportunities in the technology than neccesarily creating worlds for escapism.
+The aim of this artistic research project is to create an illustrated VR documentary experience that narrates the story of a time witness from the second world war in Bodø, Norway.
+The project explores questions concerning ethics and visual storytelling in the encounter between the VR-audience, interviewed subjects and the audiovisual spatial design.
+Artistic and qualitative research methods have been employed to explore how different visual modes and contexts alter the experience of the narrator and narrative in a media form characterized by its ability to place the viewer in a state of immersion, intimacy, and a sense of presence.
+Theoretically, this study is situated in an artistic landscape connected to storytelling, media theory, journalism and ethics.
+Concepts such as media witness ethics, with the so-called risk of improper distance are relevant for the reflection associated with the project.
+The study proposes a view on ethics towards VR- storytelling that is depending on its position in a spectrum of different types of VR-experiences, from the totally immersive and interactive VR-simulations to VR-experiences that is more into the direction of cinematic screen based experiences.
+The Shadow of War VR-experience represents the latter and suggest a mindset to designing for virtual reality that is more looking to be utilizing opportunities in the technology rather than trying to establish a recipy for VR-storytelling this early in the ongoing history of VR-technology experiences.

 –––––––––––––––––––––––––––––––––––––––––––––––––––––––––––––